-When enquiring about enrolling at SPCNM, a prospective student will be directed to the website https://www.spcnm.ac.nz/enrolment-process/.
-International Students who wish to apply should contact enquires@spcnm.ac.nz to be sent a link to the application documents.
+When enquiring about enrolling at SPCNM, a prospective student will be directed to our website.
+International Students who wish to apply should contact enquiries@spcnm.ac.nz to be sent a link to the application documents.

 Please note International Student applications need to be processed well in advance of the normal application closing date for domestic students, in order to leave sufficient time to obtain a student visa.
 New Zealand Immigration Service (NZIS) recommend allowing at least eight weeks for your visa, before your intended arrival in New Zealand.